OWelton-Rosie/prospective-SNZ-website/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: If something isn't working as expected, use this option to report it.
+about: If something isn't working as expected, use this option to report it
 title: ''
 labels: ''
 assignees: ''